Velvet-Labs-LLC/go-toolbox/docs/tool-generator.md

 - Run `go mod tidy` to ensure dependencies are properly managed
 - Check that all imports are valid

-### Web tool won't start

-- Check that the port isn't already in use
-- Verify templates directory exists and has proper permissions

 ### Getting Help